fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 # 757.721 ms (0 allocations: 0 bytes)
 ```

 This is already pretty good.
-The exact same performance is obtained if the segments are `Tuple{SVector{3, Float64},SVector{3, Float64}}`, using the `SVector` type from StaticArrays.jl.
-We can also convert the mesh structure to use StaticArrays for the triangles:
+The exact same performance is obtained if the segments are `Tuple{SVector{3, Float64},SVector{3, Float64}}`, using the `SVector` type from [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).
+We can also convert the mesh structure to use `SVector` for the triangles:

 ```julia
 static_teapot = map(teapot) do triangle